minerbadd/MUSE/data/muse/Mining MUSE.md

 Doing much of anything with MUSE turtles, will need fuel.
 For a game experience, you can play to acquire fuel and maybe a crafting table (or you can cheat).

 Once you have a fuel supply, you can go about setting up (the required) GPS navigation for MUSE.
 You'll need a pocket computer (the `player`), a command computer (the `porter`), a turtle (the `rover`), and four computers to provide GPS facilities.
 The GPS computers will need disk drives and a floppy disk.
 The turtle will need tools.
 All this lot will need modems.
 So many parts.
-Running `muse:base` provides all these parts in player inventory, sets the world spawn, and turns off Minecraft `DaylightCycle` and `WeatherCycle` (as a convenience).
+Running `\function muse:base` provides all these parts in player inventory, sets the world spawn, and turns off Minecraft `DaylightCycle` and `WeatherCycle` (as a convenience).

 The next step is putting together those parts to craft what you'll need to start:

 - Craft a pocket computer with an ender modem on top.
-- Craft an ender modem to the back of the command computer.
 - Craft a turtle with an ender modem on either the left or right side.
 - Craft a pick axe on the side opposite the modem on that turtle.
+- (This will be an Advanced Ender Mining Turtle)

+In spite of the configuration settings, you may need to go to `/gamemode creative` to place the command computer.
+Place it, go back to `/gamemode survival` and `sneak` to place an ender modem on its back.

 The rest of the given `base` inventory will be used to setup the GPS computers by using the `launch` command.
 We'll get to that in a bit.
 First, `reboot` CraftOS.
 This registers what you've placed in your world with the MUSE Distributed Discovery Service (DDS) for MQ hosts.

 The next step is setting up the launch of the GPS facility.
-While GPS coordinates need not be aligned with Minecraft coordinates, it helps in using some game facilities if they are.
-To do this, place the `porter` somewhere convenient and place the turtle that will be `rover` on top of it (using `sneak`).
+To align the GPS coordinates with Minecraft coordinates, place the `porter` somewhere convenient and place the turtle that will be `rover` on top of it (using `sneak`).

 When you mouse the turtle, a number should appear above the turtle as its "nameplate".
 This is its temporary `label`.
 Let's say it's the number `3`.
 To assign the role of `rover` to the turtle, run `join rover 3` (or whatever number appears as its nameplate).
 This enrolls the turtle in DDS.
 It will be an `MQ` host on the next world startup (or CraftOS `reboot`).